Special Educational Needs & Disability Information

 There are social workers for children/young people with disabilities who are Local Authority Employees.

 All contact numbers for support services, described above, are available from school.
 If families have a query relating to these areas it is best to contact the professionals directly.
-This ensures that any message/queries/concerns from families are dealt with in the most efficient way.
+This ensures that any communication from families is dealt with in the most efficient way.

 What are the school’s arrangements for supporting pupils/students in transferring between phases of education or in preparing for adulthood?

 All transitions are well planned for throughout school as children and students move from class to class and phase to phase.
 Parents always have the opportunity to meet the new teacher and class staff as a key aspect of the transition process towards the end of each academic year and in preparation for the next year.

 Students are increasingly supported in planning for their transition from school to adult life.
 Our Specialist Careers Adviser and the Social Care Service work with pupils in school to get to know them and to advise both pupils/students and parents/ carers on what provision is suitable and available after leaving The Dales School.